flightaware/tclrmq/README.md

 3) _onError_: called when an error code has been sent to the _Connection_ and is passed the error code and any accompanying data in the frame

+4) _onFailedReconnect_: called when all reconnection attempts have been exhausted

 ```tcl
 package require rmq